Core solution

 of farm sizes, including smallholders, and can be implemented without additional certification

-covering almost 100,000 hectares have already implemented the Foc TR4 risk mitigation plan
+covering 100,000 hectares of production have already implemented the Foc TR4 risk mitigation plan

 Widespread implementation